Timber harvesting in farm forestry

 In conifers, first thinning usually removes lines of trees within the crop as well as selected inferior trees in between these lines.
 This provides access for subsequent selective thinnings.

-Thinnings in broadleaf plantations involve the periodic selective removal of competing trees to favour higher quality stems.
+Thinnings in broadleaf forests involve the periodic selective removal of competing trees to favour higher quality stems.

 Clearfelling is the harvesting of all marketable trees at the end of a forest rotation, generally between age 30 and 50 in conifer forests and later for broadleaves.